google/sbom-conformance/README.md

 name: `EO`

 A PDF of the specification can be found in https://www.ntia.doc.gov/files/ntia/publications/sbom_minimum_elements_report.pdf.
+The checker in this library verifies the minimum required "Data Fields", but not the minimum required "Automation Support" or the minimum required "Practices and Processes".

 #### Author